Acute Care walk-in clinics

 Do I still need to be enrolled with a GP?

-It is important to stay enrolled with your regular general practice for ongoing and routine care, including long-term condition management, repeat prescriptions, test results, screening, and follow-ups.
+It is important to remain enrolled with your regular general practice for ongoing, routine care, including long-term condition management, repeat prescriptions, test results, screening, and follow-ups.

 If you do not currently have a GP, Tararua Health Group is welcoming new patients and would be happy to support your ongoing care.
 Enrolling with one of our practices helps ensure continuity of care and gives clinicians access to the right health information when you need support.